umekzg/multipath-udp/README.md

-# multipath-rtp
+# multipath-srt

-A tool that ingests RTMP, schedules it over multiple interfaces, and spits it out as an SRT stream.
+This is a tool that sends an SRT stream over various network interfaces and receives them with a configurable jitter buffer.
+After the jitter buffer, the stream is sent to SRT.

 ## Usage